 Assessing the Bathroom Door’s Weak Points

-- Under-Door Gap: The space between the door and floor can be a significant source of sound leakage.
+- Under-Door Gap: The space between the door and the floor is a major culprit for noise leakage.
+Measure the gap to determine the appropriate size door sweep.

 Solutions for Soundproofing a Bathroom Door